DataMigrators/cpd-docs.mettleci.io/verifying-test-results.md

 # Verifying test results

-You can verify DataStage test results either from the CPD Cluster home page, the DataStage designer canvas, or the DataStage test case editor.
+You can verify DataStage® test results either from the CPD Cluster home page, the DataStage designer canvas, or the DataStage test case editor.

 ## From the CPD Cluster home page